-Belize is the only English Speaking country in Central America, and while it has much things in common with the Caribbean island-states, formerly part of the British empire, the country is now increasingly more in sync with its Central American neighbors.
+Belize is the only English Speaking country in Central America, and while it has much things in common with the Caribbean island-states, formerly part of the British empire, the country is now more in sync with its Central American neighbors.

-Spanish speaking Latinos and Mestizos now comprise 53% of the population (2010 census estimates) but the country continues in a relatively peaceful path of socio-political development as it finds its unique place as a bilingual and young nation state on the Central American Isthmus.
+Spanish speaking Latinos and Mestizos now comprise 53% of the population (2010 census) but the country continues in a relatively peaceful path of socio-political development as it finds its unique place as a bilingual and young nation state on the Central American Isthmus.

 The only official port of entry by air is the Phillip Goldson International Airport at Ladyville 12 miles north of Belize City.
 This city is the commercial and crime capital of the country and its dilapidated condition does not make it attractive for tourists.

-Formerly known as British Honduras, this was the UK’s last colony on the American mainland.
+Formerly known as British Honduras, this was England’s last colony on the American mainland.
 Its independence was delayed until 1981 by long-running friction with neighboring Guatemala, which claims a large portion of its territory.
 Guatemala recognized Belizean independence in 1991, but the two neighbors have yet to settle their border dispute.

 Interesting Factoid: the Belize Flag is the only national flag in the world to depict human beings.
 See our Belize Flag and National Anthem page.